paulbousquet/Macro-Models/ElasticIR/README.md

-[^1]: I leave $`x_i`$ as an argument since typically our variables have economic meaning which is more useful/intuitive than making row numbers more of a prominent object in interest.
+[^1]: I leave `$x_i$` as an argument since typically our variables have economic meaning which is more useful/intuitive than making row numbers more of a prominent object in interest.
 To further justify $`x_i`$ as an argument, we consider the following formulation where $`x_i`$ is used to select a row